Welcome to LACE

 July 7 – August 8, 1997

 Seven sculptural installations that included performances by artists, invited audience participation, or developed over the course of the exhibition.
-The Right Reverand Ethan Acres attempted to revive morality through ministering, song and baptism; David Hullfish Bailey constructed piñatas from road cones; Jessica Buege wove a latex grid while suspended from a harness; George Domantay’s work combining live performance and installation included the production of plaster castings of a relief topography of California; Jason Holley’s AM radio transmitter and lie detector rove throughout the exhibition space; Evan Holloway’s Drum Box invited the audience to play the drums inside a sound proof box; and Izumi Tachiki’s soft sculpture-like objects, which were available for rent, addressed the relationship between art and comsumerism.
+The Right Reverand Ethan Acres attempted to revive morality through ministering, song and baptism; David Hullfish Bailey constructed piñatas from road cones; Jessica Buege wove a latex grid while suspended from a harness; George Domantay’s work combining live performance and installation included the production of plaster castings of a relief topography of California; Jason Holley’s AM radio transmitter and lie detector rove throughout the exhibition space; Evan Holloway’s Drum Box invited the audience to play the drums inside a sound proof box; and Izumi Tachiki’s soft sculpture-like objects, which were available for rent, addressed the relationship between art and consumerism.

 TEMPORARY OFFICE LOCATION